 - Can you afford to stay in your current home for five, 10, or 20 more years?

 - Is your yard easy to maintain?

-- Do you feel isolated?
+- Feeling isolated?

-- Do you have too much stuff to manage?
+- Too much stuff to manage?

 - Do you have a lot of equity in your home?

 If you realize you have a lot of wasted space or too much clutter, your social interactions are lacking, or the price isn’t right, it might be time to downsize.